Gary Puckett

-Gary Dale Puckett (born October 17, 1942) is an American singer.
-He is best remembered for being the lead vocalist for Gary Puckett & The Union Gap, who had six consecutive gold records in 1968, including “Lady Willpower”, “Young Girl”, “Woman Woman”, and “Over You”.
+Gary Dale Puckett (born October 17, 1942) is an American singer widely known as the lead vocalist for Gary Puckett & The Union Gap, who had six consecutive gold records in 1968, including "Woman Woman", "Young Girl", "Lady Willpower", "Over You", "Don't Give In to Him" and "This Girl Is a Woman Now."

-After the Union Gap disbanded in 1971, Puckett signed to Columbia and embarked on a solo career, and, after a decade-long hiatus in 1972, returned to music in the early 1980s, and has since released a handful of studio albums since the 1970s.
+After the Union Gap disbanded in 1971, Puckett signed to Columbia and embarked on a solo career.
+After a decade-long hiatus starting in 1972, he returned to music in the early 1980s, and has since released a handful of studio albums.

-Early Life and Education
+Early life and education

-Puckett was born in Hibbing, Minnesota, and grew up in Yakima, Washington, an area not far from Union Gap, Washington.
+Puckett was born in Hibbing, Minnesota.
+When he was six, his family moved to Yakima, Washington (not far from Union Gap, Washington), where he grew up.
 Puckett learned how to sing and play guitar during his teens.

 He went to college for two years in San Diego, California, majoring in psychology, then dropped out to work in a band called the Outcasts.

 The Outcasts

-Gary’s first group was The Outcasts, which included Bobby Brown (bass), Dwight Bement (saxophone; Also later member of the Union Gap), Bob Salisbury (saxophone), and Willie Kellogg (drums).
-Originally formed as a Righteous Brothers styled duo by Puckett and Brown, their manager, Yale Kahn, owner of the Clairemont Bowl, added Bement, Salisbury, and Kellogg into the lineup.
+Gary's first group was The Outcasts, which included Bobby Brown (bass), Dwight Bement (saxophone; also later member of the Union Gap), Bob Salisbury (saxophone), and Willie Kellogg (drums).
+Originally formed as a Righteous Brothers-styled duo by Puckett and Brown, their manager Yale Kahn, owner of the Clairemont Bowl, added Bement, Salisbury, and Kellogg to the lineup.

-They released two singles (one each in 1965 and ‘66), “Run Away / Would You Care”, and “I Can’t Get Through To You / I Found About You”.
-The Outcasts split up in 1967.
+After releasing two singles, "Run Away / Would You Care" (1965) and "I Can't Get Through To You / I Found Out About You" (1966), the group split up in 1967.

 Gary Puckett & The Union Gap

 Formation

-In January 1967, Puckett and Dwight Bement formed a new group after the split of The Outcasts, they called Gary and the Remarkables, consisting of Kerry Chater (August 7, 1945 – February 4, 2022; Bass), Gary 'Mutha' Withem (born August 22, 1944; Keyboard), and Paul Wheatbread (born February 8, 1946; Drums).
+In January 1967, Puckett and Dwight Bement formed Gary and the Remarkables with Kerry Chater (August 7, 1945 – February 4, 2022, bass), Gary 'Mutha' Withem (born August 22, 1944, keyboards), and Paul Wheatbread (born February 8, 1946, drums).

 The break came for the group when Jerry Fuller, a former country music artist and a producer for Columbia Records in Los Angeles, heard them at a small bar where they were performing in a bowling alley complex.
 Fuller liked their sound and signed them to a contract.